qeqqe/gitdb/README.md

 - The Git maintainers, for creating a data structure we were never meant to abuse this way
 - The Rust community, for making this cursed project actually reliable

 ---
+> Note: While playing around with it i accidentally messed up and messed up the whole repo, this the new repo with all the commits squashed that i made in previous one.
+---

 <p align="center">